 For psychological care, you can go to a therapist and mental health institutions.

 As a first step, make an appointment with your primary care doctor.
 The doctor (and the doctor’s surgery team) will assess your mental health and determine whether psychological care is necessary.

 If psychological care is not considered necessary, your doctor will inform you of other services that can help you look after your mental health.

 There are differences between professional psychologists.
-Some psychologists treat people and are called practitioner psychologists or (psycho)therapists.
-Other psychologists are otherwise involved in mental health care.
-And some psychologists do not provide psychological care.
+Some psychologists treat people, and some psychologists do not provide psychological care.

 Psychology focuses on studying, understanding, and influencing human behaviour to bring about positive change and solve problems in society and many other areas of human activity.

 Psychologists work wherever knowledge about human behaviour is needed.
 Many of the challenges we face are rooted in human behaviour.
 Psychological knowledge can help us find solutions to these challenges.

 Each academically trained psychologist is a behavioural expert.
 Psychologists are experts in the human mind, emotions and behaviour and know how various circumstances influence people.

 Whatever the problem, the psychologist will use a scientific approach to determine the likely cause and what is likely to help.

 Psychotherapists are trained to provide therapy.
 They are clinicians who diagnose or treat patients independently or collaborate with medical teams.